-The gcp:gkebackup/backupPlanIamMember:BackupPlanIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for GKE backup plans.
-The GCP provider offers three related resources for this purpose: BackupPlanIamMember adds individual members to roles without affecting other permissions (non-authoritative), BackupPlanIamBinding manages all members for a specific role (authoritative for that role), and BackupPlanIamPolicy replaces the entire IAM policy (fully authoritative).
-This guide focuses on three capabilities: adding single members, binding multiple members to a role, and replacing complete policies.
+The gcp:gkebackup/backupPlanIamMember:BackupPlanIamMember resource, part of the Pulumi GCP provider, grants IAM permissions to GKE backup plans by adding individual members to roles without affecting other permissions.
+This guide focuses on three capabilities: adding single members to roles, binding multiple members to one role, and replacing complete IAM policies.

 Grant a single user access to a backup plan